facundoolano/aso/README.md

   * `ARBITRARY`: look at an arbitrary list of apps.
 For this strategy, the first argument should be an array of application IDs instead of a single one.
   * `KEYWORDS`: look at apps that target one of the given seed keywords.
 For this strategy, the first argument should be an array of keywords.
+  * `SEARCH`: given a set of seed keywords, infer a new set from the search completion suggestions of each one.
+Then look at apps that target the resulting keywords.
+This is expected to work better for iTunes, where the search completion yields more results.

 A common flow of work would be to try all the strategies for a given app, hand pick the most interesting keywords and then run the `scores` function on them to analize their quality.